Yannick Carrasco: Atlético Madrid

 On 10 July 2015, Atlético Madrid announced the signing of Carrasco on a five-year deal for a reported fee of €20 million.
 On 18 October, he scored his first goal for Atletico in a 2–0 away victory over Real Sociedad.

 On 28 May 2016, as a half-time replacement for Augusto Fernández in the 2016 UEFA Champions League Final at the San Siro, Carrasco scored Atlético's 79th-minute equaliser against Real Madrid; his team lost in a penalty shoot-out.
 He was the first Belgian to score in a European Cup final.

 On 15 October 2016, he scored his first professional hat-trick in a 7–1 rout of Granada CF.

-Dalian Professional
+Dalian Yifang

 On 26 February 2018, along with teammate Nicolás Gaitán, Carrasco moved to Chinese Super League newcomers Dalian Yifang (later rebranded as Dalian Professional), a club owned by Atléti's partial owner Dalian Wanda Group.
 He made his debut on 3 March in an 8–0 loss to Shanghai SIPG, and scored his first goal in his fourth match for the club on 31 March, in a 1–1 away draw with Henan Jianye, ending his club's season-opening three-game losing streak.